TurkuNLP/turkunlp.github.io/chatgpt-finnish.md

 ---
 layout: page
+title: Finnish ChatGPT / Open Assistant
 ---

-## Finnish ChatGPT / Open Assistant

 We are working towards a Finnish ChatGPT-like dialogue model built on the [FinGPT-3](gpt3-finnish) models.